History of FC Bayern Munich: Through World War II

 In those early days, Bavarian football was dominated by teams from Franconia, in the north of the state, notably 1.
 FC Nürnberg and their twin town neighbours SpVgg Fürth.
 In 1914, Fürth became the first team from the state to become national champions and by 1930 these two sides had accumulated eight titles between them.
 Bayern President Kurt Landauer held the office on-and-off from 1913 until 1933 and from 1947 well into the 1950s, adopted a strategic approach to building up the team and challenging this dominance.
 He hired William Townley as the side's first professional coach.
 The Englishman was the best coach on the market in Germany and had a championship with Karlsruher FV, in 1910, to his credit.

 In 1926, Bayern won the South German Championship, but found themselves outdone by local rivals 1860 München who, in 1931, became the first side from the Bavarian capital to reach the national final.
 Inside a year, Bayern topped that by even winning the Championship in the final against Eintracht Frankfurt.
 The team coached by the Hungarian Richard Dombi triumphed through a penalty by Oskar "Ossi" Rohr and another goal by Franz Krumm, 2–0.

 But history was against Bayern.
 The advent of the Hitler regime saw President Landauer, a Jew, resigning quickly, and the team visiting him in his Swiss exile did not help their fortunes in the new era.
 Dombi, also a Jew, moved to the Netherlands, where he picked up the reins of SC Feijenoord in Rotterdam, laying the foundations for the future greatness of the club.
-In the ensuing years, the club decayed into irrelevance, disliked by the Nazis for its Jewish background and taunted as Judenklub.
+Although the club was widely seen as a Judenklub, president Josef Kellner (1938-43) was an NSDAP member and administrator in the Sudetenland and it had implemented an Aryan clause in 1935.